 Seasonal: Try the Trouble Spots treatment, addressing neck, shoulders and legs needing relief from hiking, followed by a soothing soak in the heated pool and steam in the sauna.

 Signature: Start your visit by relaxing poolside or in a hammock overlooking Calabazas creek, then move on to utter bliss with treatments in the spa loft.
-For the most luxurious retreat, reserve a Zen Suite or even get a message in the gardens or by the creek.
+For the most luxurious retreat, reserve a Zen Suite or even get a massage in the gardens or by the creek.
 The eight Japanese-style spa Zen suites are hard to resist, inspired by the ancient inns of Kyoto, complete with granite soaking tubs for two, floor-to-ceiling sliding glass walls and private bamboo gardens.